-We will also share the personal data of employees of non-life insurance agents and other entities with other non-life insurance companies for the appropriate supervision of non-life insurance agents and for recruitment of staff.
+We share personal information of employees of general insurance agencies with other general insurance companies for the purpose of appropriate supervision of general insurance agencies and for the recruitment of staff.

 Where personal information is disclosed to third parties, we seek to ensure that this information is held, used and disclosed in accordance with the Privacy Act 1988.

 Where we reasonably believe that the use or disclosure of personal information is reasonably necessary for one or more enforcement related activities conducted by or on behalf of an enforcement body, we will make a written note of the use or disclosure.